 Thirdly, the Respondent's registration and use of the disputed domain name constitutes - in the Complainant's view - bad faith.
-In particular, by using the disputed domain name, the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its websites, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of its website.
-In the Complainant's view, the Respondent clearly registered the disputed domain name for the purpose of making business benefits from the confusion and attracting consumers to its commercial counterfeiting website.
+In particular, by using the disputed domain name, the Respondent has intentionally attempted to attract, for commercial gain, Internet users to its website, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of its website.
+In fact, the website linked to the disputed domain name is a fraudulent boutique proposing for sale supposed KICKERS products at a discounted price.
+As such, the Respondent does not hesitate to reproduce the Complainant's trademarks, logos, and visuals.